1. Policy Evaluation

 2. Policy Improvement

-Recall that following an existing policy \(\pi\), consider selecting \(a\) in \(s\) and thereafter following the existing policy \(\pi\).
+Recall that following an existing policy π, consider selecting a in s and thereafter following the existing policy π.
 The value of this way of behaving is:

 Proof: